Actindo-AG/Documentation/ActindoWorkFlow/Overview/04_WorkflowProcessElements.md

 ![Start place](../../Assets/Screenshots/ActindoWorkFlow/Workflows/StartPlace.png "[Start place]")

 The start place is the initial stage of the workflow.
 It is represented by a circle with an incoming arc pointing towards an input port of the first action.
-Similarly to places, when clicking it in the workflow editor, the start place becomes highlighted and the corresponding element settings are displayed in the settings side bar.
+Similarly to places, when clicking it in the workflow editor, the start place becomes highlighted and the corresponding element settings are displayed in the settings sidebar.

-The start place settings side bar is located to the right of the workspace and allows to define the start place settings.
+The start place settings sidebar is located to the right of the workspace and allows to define the start place settings.
 The fields are identical to those of the [place](#place).

 When clicking a start place in the workflow process diagram, the *Tokens* tab is displayed.
 For detailed information, see [Check the token status and content](../Operation/09_TrackWorkflowProcess.md#check-the-token-status-and-content).